 - 1. Violate Federal or State criminal law. - 2.
-Consume any food, liquid, alcoholic liquid, drug or other substance which subjects the student to a risk of emotional or physical harm.

-3. Endure brutality of a physical nature, including whipping, beating, branding, calisthenics or exposure to the elements.

-4. Endure brutality of a mental nature, including activity adversely affecting the mental health or dignity of the individual, sleep deprivation, exclusion from social contact or conduct that could result in extreme embarrassment.

-5. Endure brutality of a sexual nature.

-6. Endure any other activity that creates a reasonable likelihood of bodily injury to the student.
+Consume any food, liquid, alcoholic liquid, drug or other substance which subjects the student to a risk of emotional or physical harm. - 3.
+Endure brutality of a physical nature, including whipping, beating, branding, calisthenics or exposure to the elements. - 4.
+Endure brutality of a mental nature, including activity adversely affecting the mental health or dignity of the individual, sleep deprivation, exclusion from social contact or conduct that could result in extreme embarrassment. - 5.
+Endure brutality of a sexual nature. - 6.
+Endure any other activity that creates a reasonable likelihood of bodily injury to the student.

 Any hazing activity shall be presumed to be forced upon the individual, even if the individual willingly participates.
-Endanger the physical health is defined as forced physical activity that could adversely affect the physical health or safety of the individual.
-Such forced physical activity shall include, but not be limited to, any brutality of a physical nature, calisthenics or other physical activity, exposure to the elements, and consumption of food, alcoholic beverage, drug, or controlled substance.
-Endanger the mental health is defined as forced activity that could adversely affect the mental health or welfare of the individual.
+Endangering physical health is defined as forced physical activity that could adversely affect the physical health or safety of the individual.
+Such forced physical activity shall include any physical brutality, calisthenics or other physical activity, exposure to the elements, and consumption of food, alcoholic beverage, drug, or controlled substance.
+Endangering mental health is defined as forced activity that could adversely affect the mental health or welfare of the individual.
 Such forced activity shall include, but not be limited to, any activity subjecting the individual to extreme mental stress, such as prolonged sleep deprivation, prolonged exclusion from social contact, or conduct that could result in extreme embarrassment.